Risgrynsgrot/wonky/README.md

 for all entities anyway, which is probably fine.
 If we want, we could have trait specific data as well, separated from components

+## NETWORKING
+I should probably set things up so code takes the same path locally as it does when sending it through internet.
+So even if I press left locally it should run it through a network event locally, then send it, and we discard it when it returns again (or use it to check validity)